The AO curriculum development process

 - Glossary: Definitions have been agreed within the AO for the most commonly used medical education terms in both curriculum and faculty development.
 Glossary

-- Writing learning objectives: How to write learning objectives.
+- Guidelines: How to write learning objectives.
 Download PDF

 - Roles and responsibilities of a taskforce: AO Trauma Education Taskforce.
 Download PDF

 - AO Assessment Toolkit: article and documentation.
 Download PDF

 - View the abstracts of many research presentations and publications and gain open access to some of the work conducted in collaboration with surgeons and researchers.